You’ve probably thought about how your manager manages you. But have you ever thought about how you manage your manager?

 - Keep your managerup to date with what you’re working on, including changes, challenges, and successes.
 Ask for feedback, direction, or support if you need it.

 - Flag any potential problems.
 Bad news is never good, but it’s worse when it’s a surprise.

 - Review your manager’s priorities to make sure you’re focusing on what’s most important.

 - Share your priorities.
 Ask for advice in reaching your goals.
 Talk to your manager if you’ve got too much or too little to do.

 3. Be proactive

 Keep up with your duties and look for ways to go beyond what is expected of you:

 - Take the initiative, look for opportunities to make improvements, and tackle problems before you’re asked to.

-- Find ways to add value, particularly in areas that are a priority for your supervisor.
-Come up with ideas to save or make money, increase customer service, shorten response times, etc. Share these with your supervisor.
+- Find ways to add value, particularly in areas that are a priority for your manager.
+Come up with ideas to save or make money, increase customer service, shorten response times, etc. Share these with your manager.